JoachimDublineau/robust-neural-nets/README.md

 ## Getting Started
 ### Prerequisites
-You need to have Python 3 > 3.6 installed on your system.
+* Python 3

+You need Python 3.6 to Python 3.7 to run this project.
+An install guide can be found [here](https://wiki.python.org/moin/BeginnersGuide/Download).

 ### Installing
 * 1) Clone the repository.